-On 26 February 2025, the European Commission (EC) published several proposed pieces of legislation (so-called "omnibus package") that aim to reduce significantly the sustainability and due diligence reporting burden imposed by the Corporate Sustainability Reporting Directive (CSRD), the EU Taxonomy Regulation and the Corporate Sustainability Due Diligence Directive (CSDDD).
-Under the proposals, the CSRD would only apply to entities with more than 1000 employees on average on their balance sheet date and with a net turnover exceeding EUR 50 million or a balance sheet total exceeding EUR 25 million.
-The proposals would also postpone by two years the effective date of the existing reporting requirements under the current CSRD for the second wave (large entities that are not in the first wave) from 2025 to 2027, and the third wave (listed SMEs, small and non-complex credit institutions, and captive insurance and reinsurance entities) from 2026 to 2028.
-The EC's proposals will be submitted to the European Parliament and to the European Council for scrutiny under the EU's ordinary legislative procedure.
-Once finalised and adopted, the legislation would enter into force after the publication in the EU Official Journal and would need to be transposed into member state laws.
-More information is available in our iGAAP in Focus on the omnibus package.
+On 26 February 2025, the European Commission (EC) published several proposed pieces of legislation (so-called "omnibus package") that aim to reduce significantly the sustainability and due diligence reporting burden imposed by the CSRD, the EU Taxonomy Regulation and the Corporate Sustainability Due Diligence Directive (CSDDD).
+Key changes include:

+- applicability of the CSRD: limiting the CSRD to entities with over 1,000 employees, a net turnover exceeding EUR 50 million, or a balance sheet total exceeding EUR 25 million - reporting deadlines: postponing the CSRD's effective date for the second wave of entities (large entities that are not in the first wave) from 2025 to 2027 and the third wave (listed SMEs, small and non-complex credit institutions, and captive insurance and reinsurance entities) from 2026 to 2028 - postponement of CSDDD: delaying the CSDDD's transposition and application for the largest entities by one year.

+The changes to the CSRD's reporting deadlines and to the transposition and application of the CSDDD, which were approved by the European Parliament and the Council of the EU, were published in the Official Journal of the EU on 16 April 2025 and are now effective.

+Member States are expected to transpose the legal text by 31 December 2025 in time to be effective for the 2025 reporting period.

+Furthermore, on 27 March 2025, the EC requested technical advice from the EFRAG Sustainability Reporting Board by 31 October 2025 to simplify the ESRSs.
+This revision aims to:

+- substantially reduce the number of mandatory ESRS datapoints - clarify provisions that are deemed unclear - clarify further how to apply the materiality principle - simplify the structure and the presentation of the standards - enhance interoperability with global sustainability reporting standards - reflect considerations of the experience of the first entities applying the ESRSs.

+The EC plans to adopt the revised ESRSs as a delegated act, applicable for the 2027 financial year, with potential voluntary application in 2026.

+More information is available in a Deloitte iGAAP in Focus on the omnibus package.